russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 -k https://api.dudamobile.com/api/accounts/permissions/multiscreen
 ```

-## Get Site Permissions for a Customer
+## Get site permissions for a customer

 Get the permissions that a customer has been granted for a specific site.
 Each site that a customer is granted access to can have different permissions, so each association can potentially have different permissions.
 Permissions can be returned for either mobile or multiscreen websites.